omarXzain/programming-installation-guide/Heroku guide.md

 **Step 7:** Continue app development
 - Your Heroku database is running in the cloud.
 It's schema and data are not connected to your development environment.
 - If you change your schema locally, you will also need to make the same change in the production environment (your Heroku app).

+# Note
+- Don't forget to add in the config vars on Heroku settings all the keys (api_key) that are added in the .env file in the project.